Title: A Watcher's Word

 “Don’t worry,” she smirked.
 “I have no intention of dying on the street.
 Be very assured of that.”
 Giles believed her implicitly but he was still unsure he could ungallantly leave her to fight alone.
 She rushed forward to engage the Pokarroh, parrying blows and almost encouraging them to circle her.
 Giles gripped the cutlass and followed, the blade raised determinedly to help, but Ariela saw his intention, blocked him and then spun round him by his sleeve to push him clear from the danger and back out into the street.

 “Run,” she demanded as she returned to the battle.
-And Giles finally did as he was told.
+And, hating himself, Giles finally did as he was told.

 Buffy looked at him imploringly but he hardened his heart and stood motionless to let the protection aspect of his curse shield him from the Pokarroh once again.
 She must despise him so much he thought.
 He wanted to run forward, to hack them to bits with something, to strangle one with his bare hands if necessary but he held back and waited.
 He watched as the demons carried her away into the library, and saw her twist in their grip to look at him once more.
 He thought he saw hatred flash in her eyes at his cowardice.
 He had betrayed her for the sake of his own selfish life.
 Giles blinked away a little excess moisture from his eyes and waited till the commotion died down and he was finally alone in the corridor.